Matt-Haywood/Matt-Haywood/README.md

 - Wireframing & Design in Figma

 ### A little about me:
 Whilst learning to code I have worked full-time as a Highway Engineer!
-I realised that a career shakeup was needed and have been retraining as an Android Dev in my spare time!
+I've always been interested in coding and wanted to take my chance to get more involved with it!

 In 2022 I completed the MIT Introduction to Programming with Python course.
 Throughout 2023 I undertook the Google Android Basics with Compose course in my spare time which I completed on the 30/12/2023 whilst still managing to progress my Highway Engineering career.

-I am currently in development of two apps:
+I am currently in development of two Android apps and an Engineering application:
  - Game Clock
      - A desktop clock app with background animations designed to help gamers keep an eye on their play time and provide a clock in a style that will match their game experience.
      - Custom Animations using Jetpack compose Animations - Launched Effect, Infinite Transitions, Animate Float, Color, Value, etc.